AkhilNandhakumar/Guython/jtdefinitions.md

 Distributed computing: Similarl to parallel computing, main difference is method of communication between devices: distributed computing uses communcation networks, with each device using its own memory.
 ### Protocol
 set of rules controlling the exchange of data between devices.
+Protocols allows computers with different software and hardware to communicate with each other, such as in distributed computing or computer networks.
 ### TCP/IP
-TCP: Transmission Control Protocol (puts IP packets in sequence and checks for errors in transmission)
+Transmission Control Protocol: used with IP, ensures reliable data delivery, puts IP packets in sequence and checks for errors in transmission

-IP: Internet Protocol (main delivery system for information on the internet)
+Internet Protocol: main delivery system for information on the internet, delivers network packets from one host to another based on their IP Addresses.
 ### HTTP
-Hypertext Transfer Protocol (used to connect to Web servers on the Internet or local networks)
+Hypertext Transfer Protocol: used to connect to Web servers on the Internet or local networks, puts information into a format that programs such as web browsers can use directly.
 ### GET / POST
 [Greet Function](https://5hackers.tk/lab1)